gagneurlab/transmicron/README.md

 		--outputDir="Output"

 ```
-All paths are relative to root of the program (i.e. where snakefile is).
+All paths are relative to the root of the program (i.e. where the snakefile is).
 If you want to use default parameters and data, you do not need to specify any additional parameters:
 * insertionFile: Please supply the filepath to the BED file containing the locations of your insertions.
 Do not specify if you want to run Transmicron on the testing dataset.
 * transposonSystem: Options: 1.
 PB [PiggyBac, default] 2.
 SB [Sleeping Beauty]
 * mutagenesisMethod: Which version of the mutagenesis model do you want to apply?
 Options: